Get your Medical Card in Arkansas Online in Minutes

 Sign up to book your online consultation now.
 Our physicians are all registered with the Arkansas Medical Marijuana Program and licensed to recommend medical marijuana.

-Once you get approved by our doctor, your Signed verification is available for instant PDF download.
+Once you get approved, the physician’s written certification form will be available for instant PDF download.

 Benefits of QuickMedCards